-In 2018/19 Norland successfully gained Taught Degree Awarding Power.
-It remains actively working towards its application for Indefinite Degree Awarding Power, and then University title in a further 2-3 years later, although this process has been delayed due to changes in the regulatory framework and designated bodies.
-Norland continues to review and consider its future college and student accommodation needs, to ensure best provision for its students and staff, as well as developing ambitious plans to expand its consultancy and commercial income streams.
-A new 5-year strategic plan has been implemented in the 2022/23 academic year.
+In 2018/19 Norland successfully gained Taught Degree Awarding Powers.
+During the year ended 31 July 2024, Norland has undergone assessment for Indefinite Degree Awarding Powers, with full University title expected to follow in a further 2-3 years.
+Norland continues to review and consider its future college and student accommodation needs, to ensure best provision for its students and staff, as well as developing plans to expand its consultancy and commercial income streams.
 In addition, it continues to work closely with its charitable holding company, The Norland Foundation.